AdaCore/gprconfig_kb/doc/gprbuild_ug/building_with_gprbuild.rst

   last invocation of gprbuild --complete-output.

 * :samp:`--distributed[={slave1}[,{slave2}]]`

+  This switch is not compatible with :samp:`--complete-output`, or with :samp:`--build-script=`.

   Activate the distributed compilation on the listed slaves nodes (IP or name).
 Or if no slave are specified they are search in `GPR_SLAVES` or